 Operational Qualification (OQ)

-The Operational Qualification (OQ) verifies through documented activities that the process equipment, process facility, or analytical instrument operates within its predetermined specifications and acceptance criteria as designed and installed.
+OQ verifies through documented activities that the process equipment, process facility, or analytical instrument operates within its specified operational specifications and acceptance criteria as designed and installed.

 Performance Qualification (PQ)